djt-5/Baseball-Analytics/README.md

 **UIUC Groundball Percentage**
 * Uses Trackman data to find the best combinations of certain variables for the pitcher to roll a ground ball

-**Quality At Bat %**
-* A report which defines a "Quality At Bat" & uses Statcast data to figure out if having a QAB is one of the more relevant statistics in baseball

-**Stock Market API Shiny App**
-* A college project Shiny App which uses an API to look at Fortune 500 companies & graph their trends (minimums, maximums, open, close, & trading volume) over the last 100 days